 Profile

-Yassine is a third-year Ph.D. student in the Department of French & Italian at Princeton University.
+Yassine is a Ph.D. student in the Department of French & Italian at Princeton University and was an Ivy Plus Exchange Scholar in the Department of Comparative Literature at Harvard University in 2023-2024.

 Education